 (c) The presence of aggravating or mitigating factors.

 (2) The department determines administrative penalties from the range in the following penalty schedule.
-The standard penalty is assessed unless a proportionate adjustment is warranted and/or there are aggravating or mitigating factors present.
+The standard penalty is assessed unless either a proportionate adjustment is warranted or there are aggravating or mitigating factors present or both.

 Penalty Schedule